J&J Medical Connect

 Retrospective Studies

-Mease et al (2025)3 conducted a retrospective claims-based analysis evaluating treatment persistence in patients with PsA who were newly initiated on SC TREMFYA vs SC IL-17Ai through 12 months.
+Mease et al (2026)3 compared treatment persistence in a real-world setting in patients with active PsA initiated on an on-label SC TREMFYA dosing regimen vs an SC IL-17Ai regimen through 24 months.

 Study Design/Methods